animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-To use GemFire as a *caching provider* in Spring's {spring-framework-docs}/integration.html#cache\[*Cache Abstraction*\], and have SDG automatically create GemFire Regions for the caches required by your application service components, then annotate your Spring, GemFire client or server application class with `@EnableGemfireCaching` and `@EnableCachingDefinedRegions`,
+To use GemFire as a *caching provider* in Spring's {spring-framework-docs}/integration.html#cache\[*Cache Abstraction*\], and have Spring Data for GemFire automatically create GemFire Regions for the caches required by your application service components, then annotate your Spring, GemFire client or server application class with `@EnableGemfireCaching` and `@EnableCachingDefinedRegions`,